 Decyfer Down, Demon Hunter, Skillet

-Love Letter Kill Shot is a masterfully crafted album that delves into the depths of humanity's spiritual journey.
+Love Letter Kill Shot is a masterfully crafted album that delves into the depths of our spiritual journey.
 Disciple displays diverse thematic and musical prowess in this new album.
 It is a heavy album, in almost every definition of the word.
 Despite making over a dozen albums with some huge hits, Love Letter Kill Shot is a powerful, inventive album that must not go unnoticed.

 Void by War of Ages | Posted August-29-2019 What You Need To Know: